Structure and stability of high-redshift galaxies in cosmological simulations: Toomre analysis

 Analogously, if stars have the same velocity dispersion as the gas, their surface density can be added to the sum in the denominator.
 For example, \citet{orr_etal18} included the sum of the gas and stars to obtain the total mass surface density, $\Sigma = \Sigma_{\rm g} + \Sigma_*$, in their analysis of the FIRE simulations.

 Using the simulation outputs at the last available epoch, we calculate projected maps of $Q$-values in square patches of physical length $L=0.2\,$kpc.
-The orientation of the patches is aligned with the disk plane, and the projection is along the direction perpendicular to the disk.
+The orientation of the patches is aligned with the galaxy plane, and the projection is along the direction perpendicular to the galaxy plane.

 The size $L$ is chosen to contain many gas cells for sufficient averaging, such that numerical discreteness does not affect the conclusions.
 The size of individual cells containing most of the neutral gas varies from about 50 to $100\,$pc at redshift $z=1.5$.
+The mass-weighted size of individual cells at the redshift z=1.5 outputs varies from 36 to 54 pc when weighted by molecular gas mass, or from 92 to 112 pc when weighted by neutral gas mass.
 These cells are not at the highest level of refinement but dominate the gas mass.
 Therefore, we restrict the square patches to be no smaller than $200\,$pc.

 Below we describe the calculation of the three variables determining the $Q$ parameter: epicycle frequency, surface density, and velocity dispersion.